 We understand that military service can lead to gaps in school enrollment.
 If your service has taken you away from your academic commitments for more than two years, we recommend that you enroll in challenging college-level courses prior to applying to Williams.
 Military service builds highly desirable capacities for a college applicant.
 Combining your experience with a successful record of post-secondary coursework will enable you to make your best case as an applicant.

 Our standard application options, the Common Application and Coalition Application, may not capture the full range of your individual interests and experiences.
 In order to make Williams aware of all your qualifications, please be sure to describe your unique circumstances in the “additional information” section.
+You can also consider submitting an additional letter of recommendation for your military experience.
 We take a holistic approach to the admission process: the more you can tell us about yourself, the better.

 Housing for U.S. Military Veterans

 Community is central to the Williams ethos and experience.
-We guarantee campus housing for all students for the entirety of their enrollment, and are committed to providing students with a type of housing that works best for them.
-A variety of on-campus options are available.
-Off-campus housing within close walking distance of campus may also be available in certain circumstances.
+We guarantee housing for all students for the entirety of their enrollment and are committed to providing students with a type of housing that works best for them.
+Veteran students have lived in our first-year entry system, upperclass dorms, and in campus-affiliated apartment-style units within close walking distance to campus.
 Regardless of living location, student veterans are welcomed into campus life and engagement with the Williams community.